-To examine the cost effectiveness of emissions reductions, Table 5 also reports CO_2e abatement costs, and the number of gallons of biofuel that need to be used in order to abate one metric ton of CO_2e at constant operations.
-These estimates include "well-to-wake" GHG emissions from fuel production, as well as CO_2 emissions from combustion, but do not include non- CO_2 combustion emissions such as soot or water vapor.
-In the low-cost, high-jet case, using the lifecycle CO_2e estimates discussed in Section 4, replacing conventional fuel with biofuel reduces emission by 75.8 gCO2e (87.5 minus 11.7) per MJ of fuel, which equates to 10.07 kilograms per gallon of fuel.
-Consequently, 99.3 gallons of biofuel are required to abate one metric ton of CO_2 e emissions.
+that need to be used in order to abate one metric ton of CO2e at constant operations.
+These estimates include "well-to-wake" GHG emissions from fuel production, as well as CO2 emissions from combustion, but do not include non-CO2 combustion emissions such as soot or water vapor.
+In the low-cost, high-jet case, using the lifecycle CO2e estimates discussed in Section 4, replacing conventional fuel with biofuel reduces emission by 75.8 gCO2e (87.5 minus 11.7) per MJ of fuel, which equates to 10.07 kilograms per gallon of fuel.
+Consequently, 99.3 gallons of biofuel are required to abate one metric ton of CO2e emissions.

 Abatement costs due to the fuel replacement effect in Table 5 are calculated by multiplying the per-gallon renewable jet subsidy by the number of biofuel gallons required to reduce emission by one metric ton.
 As enforcing the goal also leads to price-induced changes in fuel efficiency and aviation activity (operational effects), we also report abatement costs due to the combined impact of the replacement and operation effects.
 These costs are calculated by dividing the additional fuel costs paid by airlines by the decrease in emissions (relative to the RFS2 scenario).3 Operational effects have a small impact on abatement costs in low-cost cases, where abatement costs are \$42.0/tCO2e and \$46.9/tCO2e, respectively, for high- and low-jet settings.
-In contrast, due to higher average jet fuel prices and larger income-induced changes in demand, operational effects significantly reduce abatement costs are between \$318/tCO2e and \$410/tCO2e, and the corresponding numbers in the high-cost case are \$609/tCO2e and \$650/tCO2e.
+In contrast, due to higher average jet fuel prices and larger income-induced changes in demand, operational effects significantly reduce abatement costs in other cases, but abatement costs are also higher.
+In the medium-cost case, abatement costs are between \$318/tCO2e and \$410/tCO2e, and the corresponding numbers in the high-cost case are \$609/tCO2e and \$650/tCO2e.

-5.2 Alternative Petroleum-based Fuel Prices
+5.2.
+Alternative petroleum-based fuel prices

 Our results were based on a reference fuel price of (in 2010 dollars) \$3.23 per gallon of jet fuel in 2030.
 EIA (2014) consider a range of fuel prices bounded by 'low oil price' and 'high oil price' cases.
-The per-gallon price of jet fuel (in 2010 dollars) in 2030 for each case is, respectively, \$1.97 and \$4.24.
+The per-gallon price of jet fuel (in 2010 dollars) in 2030 for each EIA case is, respectively, \$1.97 and \$4.24.
 Using the insights from Section 3, we assess how fuel prices within this range affect results from our simulation exercises.
 A key finding from our stylized analysis was that the implicit subsidy to renewable jet fuel is independent of the price of petroleum-based fuel, providing the cost of 'regular cellulosic' fuel is greater than the cost of petroleum-based fuel (and the cost of renewable jet fuel is greater than the cost of regular cellulosic fuel).
-As the cost of 2030 cost of cellulosic ethanol was \$3.58 per jet-equivalent gallon in our simulation analysis, absent large general equilibrium effects, our results for petroleum-based fuel prices below \$3.58 per jet-equivalent gallon would be similar to those reported in Tables 4 and 5.
-The price of conventional jet fuel in the high oil price scenario is higher than the cost of renewable jet fuel in the two low-cost cases in our simulations exercises.
+As the 2030 cost of cellulosic ethanol was \$3.58 per jet-equivalent gallon in our simulation analysis, absent large general equilibrium effects, our results for petroleum-based fuel prices below \$3.58 per jet-equivalent gallon would be similar to those reported in Tables 4 and 5.
+The price of conventional jet fuel in the EIA's high oil price scenario is higher than the cost of renewable jet fuel in the two low-cost cases in our simulations exercises.
 However, as the higher oil price would increase costs throughout the economy relative to those in our simulations, it is not possible to determine if renewable jet fuel in low-cost cases will be competitive with conventional jet fuel.